Mike Shay Posts Video Of Scheana Marie Accusing Her Of Abandoning Him For Fame, ‘F***k You’

 Mike Shay is lashing out at his ex Scheana Marie.
-As part 3 of the Vanderpump Rules Season 5 reunion show aired on Monday night, Mike posted a video montage of Scheana.
+As part 3 of the Vanderpump Rules season 5 reunion show aired on Monday night, Mike posted a video montage of Scheana.
 Unfortunately for Scheana, the video montage, featuring what looks to be footage shot by Mike during their relationship, is hardly flattering.
 It’s set to a song in which a man slams a woman for abandoning him in favor of fame and riches.
 “F**k you,” the man sings.

 Officially closed a big chapter in my life today!
 Song – Grind for the Check By – @DatDopeGroup #DDG #pumprules pic.twitter.com/CfcmyRvVOe